mtorials/dial-phone/README.md

 or one of the abstract classes `Listener Adapter` or `Command Adapter` if you want to use the command feature of this SDK to use it as a bot.
 You can pass these as parameters to the `DialPhone` constructor or add them later with:
-All events, entity futures and entities also have a `phone` property to access the `DialPhone` object.

 ```kotlin
 phone.addListener(MyListener())